Disadvantages and Challenges

 Latency

 The biggest problem is latency.
 When I play an action game and press jump or shoot, I expect it to happen instantly.
-But in cloud gaming I often feel a delay – half a second or more.
+But in cloud gaming I often feel a delay half a second or more.
 That may not sound like much, but in a fast multiplayer match it means my opponent wins while I’m left frustrated.
-It feels like playing through thick fog: I know what I want to do, but the game reacts late.
+It is like playing through thick fog: I know what I want to do, but the game reacts late.
+The technology will soon reduce this problem.

 Dependence on the internet

 Another issue is dependence on the internet.
 If my connection drops slightly or lags, the whole experience collapses.
-Instead of smooth gameplay, I suddenly watch a slideshow or my character teleports across the screen.
-Worst of all, if the internet completely cuts out – the game just stops.
-No offline mode, no continuation, just frustration.
-It feels like I’m trapped: I can only play as long as my internet allows.
+Instead of smooth gameplay, I just watch a slideshow or my character teleports across the screen.
+Worst of all, if the internet completely cuts out the game stops.

 Image quality